pieroproietti/penguins-eggs/README.md

 [howto](https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_Stretch) in their site.

 # That's all Folks!
-No need other configurations, penguins-eggs-ts are battery included or better, as in the real, the live is inside! :-D
+No need other configurations, penguins-eggs are battery included or better, as in the real, the live is inside! :-D

 ## More informations
-For other informations, look at [Piero Proietti's blog](http://pieroproietti.github.com), contact me, or open an [issue](https://github.com/pieroproietti/penguins-eggs-ts/issues) on github.
+For other informations, look at [Piero Proietti's blog](http://pieroproietti.github.com), contact me, or open an [issue](https://github.com/pieroproietti/penguins-eggs/issues) on github.

 * facebook group:  [Penguin's Eggs](https://www.facebook.com/groups/128861437762355/)
 * twitter: [@pieroproietti](https://twitter.com/pieroproietti)